bmancini55/building-lightning/src/advanced/circular_rebalance.md

 };
 ```

-After that is said and done, we should have a route that is constructed that looks similar to this below.
+After that is done, we should have a route that is constructed that looks similar to this below.
 You can see that it has three hops: the first goes from `Alice -> Bob`, the second from `Bob -> Carol`, and the final goes from `Carol -> Alice` and includes the `payment_secret` value that will be included in the Onion TLV of the last hop.

 ```json
 {